fermyon/developer/content/spin/kubernetes.md

 $ az provider register --namespace Microsoft.ContainerService
 ```

 Once the service is registered, the next step is to add a Wasm/WASI nodepool to an existing AKS cluster.
-If a cluster doesn’t already exist, follow Azure’s [documentation](https://learn.microsoft.com/en-us/azure/aks/learn/quick-kubernetes-deploy-portal?tabs=azure-cli) to create a new cluster.
+If a cluster doesn’t already exist, follow Azure’s [documentation](https://learn.microsoft.com/en-us/azure/aks/learn/quick-kubernetes-deploy-portal?tabs=azure-cli) to create a new cluster:

 <!-- @selectiveCpy -->